-Sometimes the site has to be available in more than one language.
 If that is so, the site should have used a hreflang tag attribute to let a search engine know that it has different language versions and which languages are in it.

 It is used in different ways, such as in the head section of HTML with an hreflang attribute, hreflang link in the HTTP header, and the XML sitemap within an XHTML namespace.